Overview

 Advanced AI-based M&CI software integrates the organization’s context into its information processing and analysis.
 To achieve this, the software needs capabilities and features that allow users to configure their specific organization’s context into the software.

-Contify, for example, uses an ontology-based “Insights” module.
+Contify, for example, uses an ontology-based “Insights” module that processes negative news meaning based on user context.
 Essentially, ontology acts as a blueprint for users’ competitive landscape.
 Users can map their competitive landscape by specifically calling out key competitors, their products, executives, and significant events of interest such as clinical trial failures, strikes, product recalls, legal disputes, etc.

 Contify Insights utilizes GenAI’s language processing abilities and Knowledge Graphs for data storage and analysis.
 This combination ensures that users receive relevant and contextualized negative news.